Accenture Federal Technology Vision: Five Trends for Post-Pandemic Leadership

 “Democratized technology means that everyone—not just the IT department—must appreciate technology’s vast potential and be empowered and proficient in deploying it to achieve new levels of capability to advance the government’s varied missions and businesses,” Accenture’s consultants wrote.
 “No longer can IT be the gatekeeper for all things IT.
 Rather, it must shift to becoming more of an enabler, a governor, a collaborator, and an advisor to the mission and business sides of the agency as they assert greater autonomy in deploying technology.”

-This translates, by implication, to a larger role for commercial SaaS-based offerings to address specific application needs, first and foremost those that IT is ill equipped to build in the first place.
+This translates, by implication, to a larger role for commercial custom offerings to address specific application needs, first and foremost those that IT is ill equipped to build in the first place.
 One such application is knowledge management for market and competitive intelligence, since IT would be unfamiliar with the complexities of managing licensed external content from third-party research firms – a key source of market intelligence – each of whom has its own publishing systems and licensing contracts.

 Accenture goes on to discuss the vital role of collaboration and information sharing – not only between individuals on a team, but also across departments, and agencies – to build an “I, Technologist” culture – in effect, to democratize innovation as well as technology.
 “Creating agency-wide forums and venues of collaboration are also critical so your people don’t feel alone in taking risks and experimenting and can share their experiences and learn from each other… Another critical piece of innovation is collaboration, not only within the agency but also with other agencies, industry partners, non-profits, or academia.”